 Fat transfer, also known as Fat Grafting is a procedure whereby fat is removed from one part of the body and injected into another to create volume and contouring.
 It involves two procedures; Liposuction sculpts the area from where the fat is harvested and then contours the site where it is reintroduced.

-The fat may be removed from the abdomen, thighs or love handles and re-injected into areas such as the buttocks, breasts, hands or face.
-The treatment may be used to enhance the buttocks, create symmetry and volume to the breasts, rejuvenate ageing hands or face and even to correct scars.
+The fat may be removed from the abdomen, thighs or love handles and re-injected into areas such as the breasts, hands or face.
+The treatment may be used to create symmetry and volume to the breasts, rejuvenate ageing hands or face and even to correct scars.

 What our patients say: